KaushalVasava/TestExample/README.md

 Do the “fixes” and repeat the steps 2, 3… till your app is “stable”.
 Repeating the same process again and again and again doesn’t seem very practical, and we could have prevent this since the beginning!
 Saving time that we could use doing something else like read a blog, play some game, do exercise, etc. Time is the most valuable thing we have on life, so don’t waste it.

 # What is unit test?
 -> In simple terms is the test you make to small portions of your code.

 -> By creating and running unit tests against your code, you can easily verify that the logic of individual units is correct.

 -> Unit testing is done to ensure that developers write high-quality and errorless code.

 -> It is advised to write Unit tests before writing the actual app, you will write tests beforehand and the actual code will have to adhere to the design guidelines laid out by the test.

 -> Unit tests run on your local machine only.
 These tests are compiled to run locally on the Java Virtual Machine (JVM) to minimize execution time.

 There are some framework are available for testing :

-1.JUnit
+1. JUnit
 2. Espresso
 3. Mockito

-1. JUnit : Unit testing
+# JUnit : Unit testing

    It is a “Unit Testing” framework for Java Applications which is already included by default in android studio.
 It is an automation framework for Unit as well as UI Testing.
 It contains annotations such as @Test, @Before, @After, etc.

    In this branch you will learn how to test functions which are not depends on context or any phone related things.
 For example you will test armstrong number, string validation, password validation, etc.

-2. Espresso : UI testing
+# Espresso : UI testing

    It is very important to test the UI in all aspects so that the user will not get any trouble in using the application.
 The application should be easy to use.
 If the UI is tested properly it makes the usability of the application easier.

 Using Espresso Frameworks
 -> It is Google’s framework for UI testing.